-If you’ve studied a lot of controversial topics in detail, you can confidently stand up for the truth when pushed.
-For me, this is the most important benefit of debating.
+If you’ve studied many controversial topics in detail, you can confidently stand up for the truth when pushed.
+For me, this is the most crucial benefit of debating.

-I want to teach my children to graciously, but unwaveringly, stand up for the truth when a discussion in their workplace or family/friend life is promoting falsehoods or inaccuracies.
+I want to teach my children to graciously but unwaveringly stand up for the truth when a discussion in their workplace or family/friend life promotes falsehoods or inaccuracies.

-I want them to gently suggest the falsehood or inaccuracy is untrue and then to suggest the truth of the matter and the evidence they have to support the view they are holding.
+I want them to gently suggest the falsehood or inaccuracy is untrue and then to indicate the truth of the matter and the evidence they have to support the view they are holding.

-If taught well (and this is the caveat of this point being true), students can learn to state their point in a winsome manner that is not just intended to ‘win’ the argument but is intended to also persuade the hearer.
+If taught well (and this is the caveat of this point being true), students can learn to express their point in a winsome manner intended to ‘win’ the argument and persuade the hearer.

-This will mean judging whether it is the right time to state certain information or wait until the recipient is more open to hearing the information.
+This will mean judging whether it is the right time to state specific information or wait until the recipient is more open to hearing the news.
 In this way, debating is also about reading the emotions on the other person’s face.

-When it comes to evangelism, this is the name of the game.
+When it comes to telling others about Jesus, discernment is the name of the game.
 Those who have verbal diarrhoea in this department will soon find they meet vacant stares or (even worse) increasingly hostile countenances.